THE AWAKENING OR “WOKE” AS LEFTISTS SAY

 Reagan opened the door for me to recognize and understand my values.
 Flawed as they may be, they are the best avenue for us to live the American dream.

-- Renowned economist Milton Friedman said it best about capitalism on “The Phil Donahue show,” a utopian believing leftist.
+- Renowned economist Milton Friedman said it best about capitalism on “The Phil Donahue show,” to Donahue, a utopian believing leftist.